veit/python-basics-tutorial/docs/test/pytest/fixtures.rst

 ---------------------------------------------

-Previously, all fixtures used by tests were named by the tests or another fixture in a parameter list.
+Previously, all fixtures used by tests were named by the tests or another fixture in a :term:`parameter` list.
 However, you can use ``autouse=True`` to always run a fixture.
-This is good for code that needs to run at specific times, but tests are not really dependent on a system state or data from the fixture, for
+This is good for code that needs to run at specific times, but tests are not really dependent on a system state or data from the fixture, for example:
-example:

 .. code-block::